m-kafaiekhou/Group2Project/README.md

 - footer.html

 #### Gathering Data for the Website
 We just realized that we have no idea about what we are going to put on our cafe website.< we are programmers not coffee makers >.
-So the solution was the answer we always get from our teachers: Go search for your self (0_0).
+So the solution was the answer we always get from our teachers: Go search for it yourself (0_0).

-And with this last step our journy for the first sprint came to an end.(More coming right up...)
+And with this last step the first sprint came to an end.(More coming right up >>>) Our journy for the coffee continues...